ricas28/Tic-Tac-Toe-MiniMax-/README.md

     The starting menu will be presented and the user can decide what game mode to play.

 ## **MiniMax Algorithm**
 MiniMax is a search algorithm used for finding the best play for a two player game on a current game state.
-It explores all possible moves to make, and evaluates them until and end game condition is found.
+It explores all possible moves to make, and evaluates them until an end game condition is found.
 This algorithm assumes that the other player will also make the most optimal plays.
 - **Maximizes** the score of the user that is playing.
 - **Minimizes** the score of the opponent.
 - This project also implements the **Alpha-Beta pruning** method to optimize the evaltuation process, ignoring some useless branches.